Calling all Ontario teachers: Obtain your official qualification to teach German!

 - is open to Native Speakers and proficient communicators who do not have post-secondary credits in German language, literature, etc.; a proficiency test for all applicants will assess entrance in the course.

-Bursaries are available to successful candidates in 2020.
-We hope that these bursaries will again be available in 2021 and beyond.
+Bursaries have been available to successful candidates for the last two sessions!
+We hope that these bursaries will again be available in 2023 and beyond.

 *Contact the Goethe-Institut Toronto or the OATG individually with any questions about these bursaries.

-Enrollment for 2020 is now closed.
+Enrollment for 2022 opens in February 2022.
 However, for full details, visit http://www.nipissingu.ca/AQ.
 Click on the “Forms and Schedules” tab.